MinhasKamal/TrojanCockroach/README.md

     <img src="https://cloud.githubusercontent.com/assets/5456665/18255358/cbaf8484-73ca-11e6-99a0-a5a52f65f8a0.PNG" alt="Key-Logger"/>
   </div>

+  4. Now run **TrojanCockroach.exe** and insert a pendrive (see the magic!).
+You will get a hidden folder and link file in your pendrive.
+The hidden folder contains the full package, & the link file is actually renamed form of Infect.lnk.

-2. Attack
+3. Attack
   1. Now, insert the USB-Drive in the subject's PC (Yes, you have to start the spreading process from somewhere!)
   2. Run the shortcut and the spyware will be injected.
-Now (after a restart) everytime any USB-Drive is inserted in the affected PC, the virus will copy itself in that, and the circle will start again!
+Now (after a restart) every time any USB-Drive is inserted in the affected PC, the virus will copy itself in that, and the cycle will start again!

-3. Data Collection
+4. Data Collection
   1. You need to wait several days (depending on the number of power on/off of the PC), before getting any data.
   2. After getting the email copy the full message to a text file.
-As the the message has come through email certain characters are converted.
+As the message has come through email certain characters are converted.
 To resolve that --- --- ---.
   3. Now, run **DecodeMessage.exe** for decoding the message as plain text.
 In this phase, you can look for specific patterns in the text, and thus get rid of most of the useless parts (like- mouse click, or same key-group press as happens during gaming).

-You can get a more clear understanding of the project from its pre-project- **[StupidKeyLogger](https://github.com/MinhasKamal/StupidKeyLogger)**.
+You may read (TrojanCockroachStory)[https://github.com/MinhasKamal/TrojanCockroach/blob/master/TrojanCockroachStory.md] to get an overview of how it works.
+You will get a more clear understanding of the project from its pre-project- **[StupidKeyLogger](https://github.com/MinhasKamal/StupidKeyLogger)**.

-**Note:** I do not want newbies to abuse my project, so I am **not revealing all the secrets**.
+**Note:** I do not want newbies to abuse my project, so I am **keeping some simple secrets unrevealed**.
 There are also some intentionally created holes in this 'README'.
-I have also made some nonsense changes in the code, so that no one can run it effectively without getting his hands dirty.
+I have made some nonsense changes in the code too, so that no one can run it effectively without getting his hands dirty.

 I will not also take any responsibility of someone else's ill act with my program.
 But I do believe that a real learner will learn a lot from this.